 Do it Italy’s 75-mile Alta Via 1, which winds through the sky-stabbing spires of the Dolomites.
 The eight- to 10-day trip starts near Lago di Braies, then roller coasters south over pink limestone ridges—with about 2,500 feet of elevation change a day.
 Sleep in alpine huts called refugios.
 Highlight: the Via Ferrata del Marmol, a sheer, 2,000-foot scramble.
 Go late June to late September; avoid August’s crowds.

-Key Skill: Get Comfortable with Extreme Exposure
+Key Skill: Get Comfortable With Exposure

 » Take 10 deep breaths from the belly.
 This stimulates the vagus nerve, in the diaphragm, which dampens the flood of adrenaline and lowers your heart rate.
 Focus your vision on just one spot, like a handhold or a flower growing from the rock, until your breathing slows.